AdobeDocs/workfront.en/help/quicksilver/planning/fields/create-fields.md

 * By creating a record type
 * By creating a workspace from a template

-For more information about Maestro fields, see [Field overview](/help/quicksilver/maestro/fields/fields-overview.md).
+For more information about Workfront Planning fields, see [Field overview](/help/quicksilver/planning/fields/fields-overview.md).

 ## Access requirements